- The Museum of Modern Art, Floor 2, Exhibition Galleries

-For her first solo museum exhibition in the United States, Berlin-based artist Haris Epaminonda (b.
-1980, Nicosia, Cyprus) constructs a world based on connections between a three-channel video projection—part of her work titled Chronicles (2010)—and a museological-style installation of antique pottery, columns, plinths, niches, and pictures culled from old magazines and books.
-Among the books are travelogues about archeological sites that are visually related to one another but separated by centuries of history.
+In her first solo museum exhibition in the United States, Berlin-based artist Haris Epaminonda (born Cyprus, 1980) constructs a world based on connections between a three-channel video projection—part of Chronicles (2010)—and a museological-style installation of antique pottery, columns, plinths, niches, and pictures culled from magazines and books of the past.
+Among the books are travelogues about archeological sites that are visually related to each other yet separated by centuries of history.

 Organized by Roxana Marcoci, Curator, Department of Photography.